YungeCui/LinK3D/README.md

 Download [KITTI Odometry dataset](https://www.cvlibs.net/datasets/kitti/eval_odometry.php) to YOUR_DATASET_FOLDER.
 The program supports reading the point clouds in the **.bin** format of the KITTI dataset.
 Then change the **"dataset_path"** and **"scan_line"(default:64)** params in the **run_bin.launch** file, and save the changes.
 Finally, execute the command:

     roslaunch LinK3D run_bin.launch

+## 5. Rosbag Example
+1).
+The program also sopports receive the **Rosbag** messages.
+The [M2DGR](https://github.com/SJTU-ViSYS/M2DGR) dataset is collected by a Velodyne VLP-32C LiDAR.
+Moreover, the [Stenven-VLP16-Dataset](https://github.com/TixiaoShan/Stevens-VLP16-Dataset) is collected by a Velodyne VLP-16 LiDAR.
+The two datasets provide the point cloud in the form of **.bag"" format.
+To run the M2DGR dataset, you should change the **"scan_line"** param to 32 in the **run_rosbag.launch** file, and save the changes.
+To run the Steven dataset, you should change the **"scan_line"** param to 16 in the **run_rosbag.launch** file, and save the changes.
+Then, execute the command:

+    roslaunch LinK3D run_rosbag.launch

+2).
+Play existing bag files:

+    rosbag play *.bag